 A PCN-enabled router monitors the aggregate traffic in the specified real-time service class.
-Based on this measurement, the probability that the router sets a packet into the Admission Marked state is determined by the algorithm detailed below, configured to use the configured-admission-rate.
-The algorithm ensures that packets are set into the Admission Marked state before the actual queue builds up, but when it is in danger of doing so soon; the probability increases with the danger.
+Based on this measurement, the probability that the router admission marks a packet is determined by the algorithm detailed below, configured to use the configured-admissionrate.
+The algorithm ensures that packets are admission marked before the actual queue builds up, but when it is in danger of doing so soon; the probability increases with the danger.
 Hence such packets act as an "early warning" that the engineered capacity is nearly reached, and that no more real-time flows should be admitted.